maoschanz/gedit-plugin-markdown_preview/README.md

 Available settings include:

+- A stylesheet (CSS file) can be applied to the preview.
 - The preview can be generated (and exported) with [pandoc](https://pandoc.org/) or [python-markdown](https://python-markdown.github.io/).
 A set of [extensions](https://python-markdown.github.io/extensions/) is provided with python-markdown.
-- A stylesheet (CSS file) can be applied to the preview.
+[Great third-party extensions](https://facelessuser.github.io/pymdown-extensions/) exist.
 - Choose if you want the plugin to understand relative paths (for links and pictures).
-Not recommended if you use special characters in filenames (WebKit2GTK can't load URIs with special characters for some reason)
+Not recommended if you use special characters in filenames (some versions of WebKit2GTK can't load URIs with special characters for some reason)
 - Set keyboard shortcuts to add/remove tags *(beta)*

 ## Available languages